TFT LCD: Electrical interface

 External consumer display devices like a TFT LCD feature one or more analog VGA, DVI, HDMI, or DisplayPort interface, with many featuring a selection of these interfaces.
 Inside external display devices there is a controller board that will convert the video signal using color mapping and image scaling usually employing the discrete cosine transform (DCT) in order to convert any video source like CVBS, VGA, DVI, HDMI, etc. into digital RGB at the native resolution of the display panel.
 In a laptop the graphics chip will directly produce a signal suitable for connection to the built-in TFT display.
 A control mechanism for the backlight is usually included on the same controller board.

 The low level interface of STN, DSTN, or TFT display panels use either single ended TTL 5 V signal for older displays or TTL 3.3 V for slightly newer displays that transmits the pixel clock, horizontal sync, vertical sync, digital red, digital green, digital blue in parallel.
 Some models (for example the AT070TN92) also feature input/display enable, horizontal scan direction and vertical scan direction signals.

 New and large (>15") TFT displays often use LVDS signaling that transmits the same contents as the parallel interface (Hsync, Vsync, RGB) but will put control and RGB bits into a number of serial transmission lines synchronized to a clock whose rate is equal to the pixel rate.
 LVDS transmits seven bits per clock per data line, with six bits being data and one bit used to signal if the other six bits need to be inverted in order to maintain DC balance.
 Low-cost TFT displays often have three data lines and therefore only directly support 18 bits per pixel.
-Upscale displays have four or five data lines to support 24 bits per pixel (truecolor) or 30 bits per pixel respectively.
+Upscale displays have four or five data lines to support 24 bits per pixel (true color) or 30 bits per pixel respectively.
 Panel manufacturers are slowly replacing LVDS with Internal DisplayPort and Embedded DisplayPort, which allow sixfold reduction of the number of differential pairs.

 Backlight intensity is usually controlled by varying a few volts DC, or generating a PWM signal, or adjusting a potentiometer or simply fixed.
 This in turn controls a high-voltage (1.3 kV) DC-AC inverter or a matrix of LEDs.
 The method to control the intensity of LED is to pulse them with PWM which can be source of harmonic flicker.

 The bare display panel will only accept a digital video signal at the resolution determined by the panel pixel matrix designed at manufacture.
 Some screen panels will ignore the LSB bits of the color information to present a consistent interface (8 bit -> 6 bit/color x3).

 With analogue signals like VGA, the display controller also needs to perform a high speed analog to digital conversion.
-With digital input signals like DVI or HDMI some simple reordering of the bits is needed before feeding it to the rescaler if the input resolution doesn't match the display panel resolution.
+With digital input signals like DVI or HDMI some simple reordering of the bits is needed before feeding it to the rescaler if the input resolution does not match the display panel resolution.